sebsto/swift-bedrock-library/README.md

 // create a Tool object
 let tool = try Tool(name: "top_song", inputSchema: inputSchema, description: "Get the most popular song played on a radio station.")

-// pass a prompt and the tool to converse var reply = try await bedrock.converse(
+// create a ConverseBuilder with a prompt and the Tool object var builder = try ConverseBuilder(model: model)
-    with: model,
-    prompt: "What is the most popular song on WZPZ?",
+    .withPrompt("What is the most popular song on WZPZ?")
-    tools: [tool]
-)
+    .tool(tool)

+// pass the ConverseBuilder object to the converse function var reply = try await bedrock.converse(with: &builder)

 if let toolUse = try? reply.getToolUse() {
     let id = toolUse.id
     let name = toolUse.name
     let input = toolUse.input

-    // Logic to use the tool here
+    // ...
+Logic to use the tool here ...

-    let toolResult = ToolResultBlock("The Best Song Ever", id: id)

-    // Send the toolResult back to the model reply = try await bedrock.converse(
+    // Send the toolResult back to the model try builder.setToolResult("The Best Song Ever")
-    with: model,
-    history: reply.getHistory(),
-    tools: [tool],
-    toolResult: toolResult
-    )
+    reply = try await bedrock.converse(with: &builder)
 }

 print("Assistant: \(reply)")